kennedymwavu/habit-tracker/README.md

 But damn!
 Ain't I tired of carrying books/diaries with me every place I go?

 I want to build better habits for myself.
-Like you know that awakening that hits you suddenly from nowhere and you're just like "I really need to get my shit together!".
+Like you know that awakening that hits you suddenly from nowhere and you're just like:

+> "I really need to get my shit together!".

 And I wanna be able to cancel each habit out once completed, whether daily, weekly or monthly.